JumpmanFR/MotherInternational/README.md

 Sometimes, this was all thanks to one single team working on several translations: Tomato & co. for English, MotherVF for French, pjs for Korean, Voxar for Polish and EarthBound Brazil for Portuguese.
 The last three even translated the entire series in their respective languages!

 Many thanks and congrats to all the people involved!

+## Changelog
+* Version 3.1
+	* Added translation: MOTHER 3 in Russian
+	* Updated translations: Polish MOTHER 2 (1.1), Polish (1.1) and French (1.9.1) MOTHER 3
+	* Added stats page (recaps download counts for all translations)
+	* Added a new page to make it easier to add new translations
+	* Progress messages also on the right panel
+	* Other small UI improvements
+* Version 3.0
+	* Initial release

 ## Credits
 * Design